6 Keys to Effective Delegation

-James asks: I am working long hours and am starting to feel burnt out.
-My manager says I am a high performing manager but I should be delegating more.
+James asks: I am working long hours and feeling burnt out.
+My manager says I am a high-performing manager, but I should delegate more.
 So, I did.
 Things are not getting done right or in a timely fashion.
 I’m worried this will affect my own performance.
 What’s the secret to delegating effectively so as not to diminish results?

-Effective delegation is a challenge for many high performers who are responsible for managing others.
-Delegation is not a simple of task of tossing an assignment to one of your people on the way to a meeting and waiting for the final product.
-It does take time and attention initially, but, over time, you will find your employees growing in their capabilities and feeling more challenged and empowered.
+Effective delegation is a challenge for many high performers responsible for managing others.
+Delegation is not a simple task of tossing an assignment to one of your people on the way to a meeting and waiting for the final product.
+It does take time and attention initially, but over time, you will find your employees growing in their capabilities and feeling more challenged and empowered.
 Eventually, the investment will pay off for all.
 Here are some key elements of effective delegation:

 1. Choose the right person who has the skill sets for the task.
 Discuss with the person why s/he has been selected for the assignment.

-2. Articulate the assignment carefully any specific timelines, requirements, performance standards, checkpoints and other expectations.
+2. Articulate the assignment carefully with any specific timelines, requirements, performance standards, checkpoints, and other expectations.
 If you have any sample outcomes (reports, slideset, etc) from previous projects, share them.
 Point the delegatee to other resources that can be helpful.

 3. Solicit questions, comments and suggestions from the delegatee.
 Gain commitment to take on the challenge.
 Ask what support he/she will need from you and others.